Who doesn’t know somebody with a horror story about delayed, or worse, lost luggage?

 5. Check your information

-At check-in, the airline will put baggage destination tags on luggage and give you the stubs to use as claim checks.
+The airline will put baggage destination tags on luggage at check-in and give you the stubs to use as claim checks.
 Each tag has a three-letter code and flight number that show baggage sorters on which plane and to which airport your luggage is supposed to go.
 CD says: “Double-check the tag and flight number before your bags go down the conveyor belt.”

 Don’t forget these helpful tips to prevent lost luggage next time you travel.